Today I want to walk you through what shooting a typical wedding day looks like in my business!

 The Ceremony 20-40 mins

 This is where I highly suggest you look into the pros of having an unplugged wedding.
-You can see my other blog post for my stance in it but I will summarize it here.
 We live in a technological age.
 We take more pictures in a few minutes then all the history of photography did during the 19th century!
 Isn’t that insane?!
 That being said, everyone has cameras, phones and tablets.
 Now you hired me to take some beautiful photos right?
 And you invited your friends to enjoy your special day right?
 Why not have those people put those electronics down and enjoy this celebration of not only two people, but two families coming together.
 You will get the most of your money for all that you on venue, lights, design, décor, flowers, and all the other things that come with wedding planning if you and your guests are able to enjoy the celebration while I do my job capturing the raw details of everyone present.

 By asking them to put their electronics away, it also allows me to move freely without trying to find creative ways to crop peoples phones out or see orange circles on that dress you paid so much money for.
 It’s a celebration that only lasts the length of a TV show and they don’t need their electronics during that time.
 Let them be present.
 Let me get the best images I can get for you.